-Appeals of 2016 property assessments may be filed from May 2, 2016 through June 30, 2016.
+Appeals of 2023 property assessments may be filed from May 1, 2023 through June 30, 2023.
 A disputed assessment must usually be appealed to the County Board of Equalization or it becomes final for that year.
 An appeal may result in the assessment increasing, decreasing or remaining unchanged.
-Hearings will be scheduled starting in June and based on the volume expected are likely to continue through October.
+Hearings will be scheduled starting in June.
 Notice of hearing dates are sent out at least two weeks prior to the scheduled date.
 Please note that it is generally not practical to reschedule hearings.
 All documentation to be considered for a hearing must be provided at the hearing.
 Hearing decisions are made promptly after the hearing and a notice of the decision is mailed which includes explanation of further appeal rights.

 If the property owner will be represented by anyone, the appeal must include a written authorization designating the representative and be signed by the owner.

 You may appeal the Assessor's valuation of your property by timely filing a complete appeal petition with the County Board of Equalization.
 There is no fee charged for filing an appeal.
 Forms are available from the Board of Equalization or download by clicking here for Real Property or here for Personal Property.
 You may file your appeal by one of the following methods: